Aeases/notes-static-site/content/Fiscal Policy/Book Notes/L3 - Budgets and Government Finance.md

 	- This is because a leakage occurs at the time of borrowing, but then it is reinjcted into the econonomy since government only borrows when it has a deficit.
 	- So in the long-run, once the government spends the borrowed funds the effect [[Chapter 12 - Fiscal Policy.pdf#page=3&selection=1626,0,1632,7|effect on the money supply is nil]].
 ##### Disadvantages
-- When the government issues bonds it **competes** in the **Financial Market**,
-	- This can lead to the "[[L6 - Strengths & Weaknesses of Fiscal Policy#Crowding out|Crowding Out]]" of Private Investment Spending as they are outcompeted by bonds.
+- When the government issues bonds it **competes** in the **Financial Market**, leading to [[L6 - Strengths & Weaknesses of Fiscal Policy#Crowding out|Crowding Out]] out of Private Investment as their outcompeted by bonds that are comparatively cheaper.

 ### Printing Money (The RBA)
 - The government can borrow from the RBA